siddhantparadox/hf-paper-chat/README.md

 ## Features

-- **Paper Discovery**: Browse trending papers from Hugging Face Daily Papers.
+- **Paper Discovery**: Browse trending papers from Hugging Face Daily Papers with date filtering.
+- **Multi-Turn Chat**: Have full conversations about papers with context-aware AI.
+History persists per paper.
-- **Interactive Chat**: Discuss papers with an AI assistant that has context about the paper's abstract.
+- **Interactive Assistant**: AI has context about the paper's title, authors, and abstract.
 - **Brutalist Design**: A unique, high-contrast aesthetic using "Neo-Brutalism" principles.
-- **Streaming Responses**: Real-time AI responses.
+- **Streaming Responses**: Real-time AI responses with animated markdown rendering.

 ## Tech Stack